Getting to Universal Orlando's Resorts and Theme Parks

 You have five options for getting from Orlando International to Universal Orlando:

 1. TAXI Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) has a near-monopoly on taxi service in central Florida, and operates multiple brands (Yellow Cab Company, Checker Cab Company, and City Cab Company) with identical rates.
 Taxis carry four to eight passengers (depending on vehicle type).
 Rates vary according to distance.
 If your hotel is on Universal property, or nearby on International Drive or Major Boulevard, your fare will be about $45–$50, plus tip.

-2. SHUTTLE SERVICE Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) also dominates shared shuttle service, and provides the transportation for most vacation packages that include airport transfers.
-Non-package travelers can also use the service.
+2. SHUTTLE SERVICE Mears Transportation Group (☎ 888-983-3346; mearstransportation.com) also dominates shared shuttle service in Orlando.
 The shuttles collect passengers until they fill a van (or bus).
 They’re then dispatched.
 Mears charges per-person rates (children under age 3 ride free).
 A one-way adult fare is $20 ($15 for children); round-trip is $32 for adults ($24 for children).
 Mears' competitor SuperShuttle (☎ 800-258-3826; supershuttle.com) also offers shared vans to Universal for a flat $18 per person each way; book online to save the $2 fee.

 From your hotel to the airport, you’re likely to ride in a van (unless you’re part of a tour group, for which Mears might send a bus).
 Because shuttles make several pickups, they ask you to leave much earlier than you’d depart if you were taking a cab or returning a rental car.